qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_gui.rst

 ..   *  :menuselection:`Show file groups`

-Enabling the **Mutually Esclusive Group** option you can make a group have only one layer visible at the same time.
+Enabling the **Mutually Exclusive Group** option you can make a group have only one layer visible at the same time.
 Whenever a layer within the group is set visible the others will be toggled not visible.

 It is possible to select more than one layer or group at the same time by